UNITED STATES

 Income Taxes

-The Company is subject to income taxes in the United States, U.K., Bulgaria, Israel, Canada, and Malta.
-The Company records an income tax expense (benefit) for the anticipated tax consequences of the reported results of operations using the asset and liability method.
+The Company is subject to income taxes in the United States, U.K., Bulgaria, Israel, Canada, Estonia, Malta, and Mexico.
+The Company records an income tax expense for the anticipated tax consequences of the reported results of operations using the asset and liability method.
 Under this method, deferred income tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, as well as for loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using the tax rates that are expected to apply to taxable income for the years in which those tax assets and liabilities are expected to be realized or settled.
 The effect on deferred income tax of a change in tax rates are recorded in the period of the enactment.
 Deferred tax assets are reduced, through a valuation allowance, if necessary, by the amount of such benefits that are not expected to be realized based on current available evidence.
 In evaluating the Company’s ability to recover deferred tax assets in the jurisdiction from which they arise, all available positive and negative evidence is considered, including results of recent operations, scheduled reversals of deferred tax liabilities, projected future taxable income, and tax-planning strategies.
 The Company records a valuation allowance to reduce its deferred tax assets to the net amount that it believes is more likely than not to be realized.

 The Company recognizes tax benefits from uncertain tax positions only if management believes that it is more likely than not that the tax position will be sustained on examination by the taxing authorities based on the technical merits of the position.
 Although the Company believes that it has adequately provided for uncertain tax positions, no assurance can be given that the final tax outcome of these matters would not be materially different.
 Adjustments are made when facts and circumstances change, such as the closing of a tax audit or the refinement of an estimate.
 To the extent that the final tax outcome of these matters is different than the amounts recorded, such differences would affect the provision for income taxes in the period in which such determination is made and could have a material impact on the Company’s financial condition and operating results.
 The Company recognizes penalties and interest related to income tax matters in income tax expense.